VoltRipper

 Value angleBikeScorePriceThe case

-Cheapest real entryTalaria Sting MX378$3,099The budget door into a genuine bike
+Cheapest real entryTalaria Sting MX387$3,700The budget door into a genuine bike

-Best long-term valueSur-Ron Light Bee X83$4,400Resale + biggest aftermarket = value that lasts
+Best long-term valueSur-Ron Light Bee X89$4,400Resale + biggest aftermarket = value that lasts

-Strongest sub-$5k spec package — Apollo RFN Ares.
-The Ares scores highest in the current value filter because it stacks 12.5 kW peak power, a large removable battery claim, adjustable suspension, lights, and a 24-month warranty for under $5,000.
-The caveat is brand depth: Apollo/RFN still does not have Sur-Ron's aftermarket or resale certainty.
+Strongest balanced sub-$5k package — Apollo RFN Ares.
+The Ares also posts an 86 with a different pitch from the Altis: 12.5 kW peak power, a 3.1 kWh manufacturer-listed removable battery, adjustable suspension, lights, and a 24-month warranty for under $5,000.
+The caveat is brand depth and spec clarity: Apollo/RFN still does not have Sur-Ron's aftermarket or resale certainty, and dealer battery listings can lag the manufacturer page.
 (Full review →)

-Best long-term value — Sur-Ron Light Bee X. It's not the cheapest, but it's the value benchmark: the lightest bike, the deepest parts-and-community ecosystem, and the strongest resale in the class.
+Best long-term value — Sur-Ron Light Bee X. It's not the cheapest and it isn't the lightest — ten adult bikes we track weigh less than its 130 lb — but it's the value benchmark: light enough to be genuinely manageable, with the deepest parts-and-community ecosystem and the widest pool of used buyers in the class.
 (Full review →)

 The hidden value nobody prices in